 If you must know I've always been interested in virology and genetics.
 Had I not gone into game development (LMFAO) I would've chosen the absolute hardcore real path in academia and then absolute frontier research in one of these branches.
 But now I skip table of content for weeks straight and still have not taken a look at covid strain sequence once.

 So I don't know if it's man made.
 Speculation is not fun when you know next to nothing.

 What I've been busy with is getting frustrated by the stuff I learn because of the lack of it.

 The reason I'm writing this again is because I realize there is no warrant for some of my previous worries.
 Nothing wrong with taking oneself seriously, but not too seriously.
 It's impossible to look at some - most of my now deleted posts without cringing and collapsing inwardly.
 I will probably never plateau, or be stable, or be satisfied.
 I will forever climb that steep learning curve.

 It's curious that some of the universally acknowledged "impactful" events won't mean a thing in a few years.
 Like Arab Spring of the old.
 I felt exactly the same back then.
 Nothing.

 I'm depressed wildlife photography has generally remained the same, that people are still acquainting themselves with the same questions.
 Every time a German introduces Oktoberfest to a Brittany French I die a little inside.
 People are making the same jokes after 10, 12 years.
 They're also circulating the exact same expired conspiracy theories.
 This is the first time I'm beginning to feel like it's all a simulation.
 There is never time to fundamentally move in to something new for the vast majority of people.
 It's hopeless.
-There are some new narratives that bind their worldviews though, such as feminism, class or racial justice, being nice, not aggressive but at the same time edgy and spicy.
-Actually good things on paper but doubtful of the changes they effect.
+There are some new narratives that bind their worldviews though, actually good things on paper but I'm doubtful of the changes they effect.